 During his time with us, Alfie was assigned a Learning Support Assistant to work alongside him during the course.
 The practical work was always completed by Alfie, but the support he received helped him to manage and organise his time to help him achieve his qualification.

 At the end of the course, Alfie was recruited to the Smith & Wollensky Steakhouse restaurant in central London.
 He has just completed his probationary period and they are talking about promotion in the New Year.
-Additionally, Alfie was awarded the Special Achievement award at the Graduation of Class of 2021 for his resilience and achievement despite the challenges he faced.
+Additionally, Alfie was awarded the Special Achievement award at the Graduation of the class of 2021 for his resilience and achievement despite the challenges he faced.

 The Hospitality Academy Hub has access to 15 operational kitchens and two training restaurants at our Victoria centre.